yell0wsuit/yllst-blog/blog/2024-05-16-goodbye-wordpress-hello-docusaurus.md

 With my frustration experience with WP, it's time to look for alternatives.
 A lot of current projects I am working on have adopted Docusaurus, but I mainly use it for the "docs" features.
 Therefore, I will use its blog feature.

-Writing in Markdown is pretty easy, the only issue that I have to type my own publication date.
-Soon, I will integrate [giscus](https://github.com/giscus/giscus)—with a GitHub account, you can comment on my blog (unfortunately, old comments from WP cannot be carried over).
+Writing in Markdown is pretty easy, the only issue that I have to type my own publication date. ~~Soon,~~ I will integrate [giscus](https://github.com/giscus/giscus)—with a GitHub account, you can comment on my blog (unfortunately, old comments from WP cannot be carried over).
+[Edit: comment section is now live!]